serena0012/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of the file hello to this:
+A scriptthat sets the mode of the file hello the same as olleh’s mode.

+The file hello will be in the working directory

+The file olleh will be in the working directory: